FahimehGhavi/Data-Analytics-Portfolio/tableau-airbnb-project/README.md

 ##  Business Goal

 The goal was to help Airbnb hosts and stakeholders understand how different property features and locations influence price and revenue.
-By visualizing pricing trends and geographic differences, they can make data-driven decisions about listing strategies.
+By visualizing pricing trends and geographic differences, they can make data-driven decisions about listing strategies

 ---